TEFL in Italy

 Destination TEFL in Italy

-With two weeks to live, learn and teach in Rome, there is no shortage of life-lasting adventures to be had.
-During the day, use your newfound TEFL knowledge teaching English in a Roman classroom.
-The weekends (and evenings) are yours to curate as you see fit, but in case you need some inspiration...
+With two weeks to live, learn, and teach in Rome, there is no shortage of life-lasting adventures to be had.
+During the day, use your TEFL skills to teach English in a Roman classroom.
+The weekends and evenings are yours to curate as you see fit, but in case you need some inspiration...

 A Typical Day in Rome for a Destination TEFL Student:Click to Open

 9:00am: Arrive at your local school to observe and teach ESL lessons.
-You’ll be teaching/observing about 2 hours per day, so during this time you may have a prep period.
+You’ll be teaching and observing about 2 hours per day, so during this time you may have a prep period, or you’ll be working with Italian students eager to learn!

-1:00pm: Enjoy a bowl of pasta or pizza with your classmates.
+1:00pm: Enjoy a bowl of fresh pasta or pizza with your classmates.

 2:00pm: Get out your notebooks!
-Travel to the CIEE Rome classroom for ESL instruction by an experienced mentor teacher - during this time, you’ll also discuss what went well in the morning, what you are preparing for the next day, and intercultural training for success in an Italian classroom.
+Travel to the CIEE Rome classroom for ESL instruction by an experienced mentor teacher.
+During this time, you’ll discuss what went well in the morning, what you are preparing for the next day, and have intercultural training for success in an Italian classroom.

 6:00pm: Work is done for the day!
-Enjoy a nice stroll around the beautiful streets of Rome.
+Enjoy a nice stroll around the beautiful streets of Rome, or sit back at an outdoor café and people watch with a gelato in hand.

 Note: Schedule is an example, subject to change